Félix Auger-Aliassime

 Félix Auger-Aliassime ([feliks oʒe aljasim]; born August 8, 2000) is a Canadian professional tennis player.
-He is the third-youngest player ranked in the top 10 by the Association of Tennis Professionals (ATP), and has a career-high singles ranking of No. 6, which he achieved on 7 November 2022, making him the second-highest-ranked Canadian man in ATP rankings history, and the fourth-highest-ranked Canadian player in history.
-He has a doubles ranking of No. 60, attained on 1 November 2021.
-He has won four singles titles and one doubles title on the ATP Tour and was also selected as the 2022 Canadian Press athlete of the year.
+He has a career-high singles ranking of world No. 5, making him the second-highest-ranked Canadian man in ATP rankings history and tied for third-highest-ranked Canadian player in history.
+Auger-Aliassime was selected as the 2022 Canadian Press athlete of the year.

+Auger-Aliassime has won eight singles titles and one doubles title on the ATP Tour.
+Auger-Aliassime was also part of Canada's winning squad in the 2022 ATP Cup as well as the 2022 Davis Cup Finals.
+He won the bronze in Mixed Doubles with Gabriela Dabrowski at the 2024 Paris Olympics.
+He has a career-high doubles ranking of No. 60.